hosua/chip8/README.md

 Simply run ``./CHIP8`` if running on Linux, or run ``CHIP8.exe`` on Windows.

-To render the graphics, I am using SDL 2.0.

 For extra debugging commands, run ``./CHIP8 --help``.
 (Windows users can do this by running ``./CHIP8.exe --help`` in CMD or powerhell)

 ![opcode-test](images/opcode_test.png)